ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 9pm, then a chance of rain showers and patchy fog between 9pm and 11pm, then
-         areas of fog and a slight chance of rain showers.
+         <h3>Tonight</h3>Widespread fog and a slight chance of showers and thunderstorms.
 Mostly cloudy.
-Low around 49, with temperatures rising to around 51 overnight.
+Low around 49, with temperatures rising to
+         around 51 overnight.
 West northwest wind 3 to 8 mph.
-Chance of precipitation is 30%.<br></div>
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">